Chargebackhit API Reference

 Get merchant

-This request allows retrieving specific merchant details using a unique identifier id.
+This request allows retrieving specific merchant details using a unique identifier, id.
 The response includes the merchant's id, name, and payment descriptor.

 path Parameters